nomoding/nomod-way/README.md

 ## Licensing

-Content contained in the Esanjo Way is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](6).
-All code including the Esanjo Hugo theme is licensed under the [MIT License][7]
+Content contained in the Nomod Way is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](6).
+All code including the Nomod Hugo theme is licensed under the [MIT License][7]

 [1]:https://www.gatsbyjs.org